KiyoshiKAWASAKI/FDS_project_17Fall/README.md

 - Adding other evaluation metrics to the models
 - Starting to do time series analysis.
 7. 12/10/17 (SAT)
-- Finish the following parts of final report: Motivation and Background; Objective; Classification Model Development.
+- Finish the following parts of final report:
+  ~ Motivation and Background;
+  ~ Objective (dataset explanation and problems to be investigated); ~ Classification Model Development.